The Sovereignty of God, a Troubling Doctrine.

 - Do you believe that God's work of salvation was complete in you and that your works are a testimony of your belief, not a requirement to keep your salvation?

-- Do you believe that the Word of God is the final authority for how we should live our lives this side of heaven?
+- Do you believe that the Word of God is the final authority for how we should live this side of heaven?